awsdocs/amazon-ses-developer-guide/doc-source/send-an-email-from-console.md

 **Note**
 If you are not currently signed in to your AWS account, this link takes you to a sign\-in page\.
 After you sign in, you are directed to the Amazon SES console\.

-1. In the navigation pane on the left side of the Amazon SES console, under **Identity Management**, choose **Email Addresses** to view the email address that you verified in [Verifying Email Addresses in Amazon SES](verify-email-addresses.md)\.
+1. In the navigation pane on the left side of the Amazon SES console, under **Identity Management**, choose **Email Addresses** to view the email address that you verified in [Verifying email addresses in Amazon SES](verify-email-addresses.md)\.

 1. In the list of identities, check the box next to email address that you have verified\.